Disappointing April jobs data pose new challenge for Biden agenda | Malay Mail

 But she and other economists predict stronger rehiring in the months to come.

-“The reality is that the labour market is tightening and the only thing keeping job gains down is supply, not demand,” economist Joel Naroff said.
+“The reality is that the labor market is tightening and the only thing keeping job gains down is supply, not demand,” economist Joel Naroff said.

 “The economy is racing forward and that is what we should focus on.” ― AFP